aprilkrg/fetch-reddit-slideshow/NOTES.md

 code .
 ```
 Link the javascript file to the html file by including the script tag and setting the source to the relative path.
-In `index.html`, add this line to the "head" section:
+In `index.html`, add this line to the end of the body section:
 ```html
 <script src="./js/main.js"></script>
 ```